Mohit2497/JSONPowerDB-Project/README.md

 [Documentation Link](http://login2explore.com/jpdb/docs.html)

-## "This project is all about basics of JsonPowerDB (JPDB) and how to use JPDB for CRUD operations."
-### This project is a Webform based on employee table hich stores various attributes of employees.
+## "This project is a Webform based on employee table which stores various attributes of employees.."

 ### About JsonPowerDB: